-The regular season is ten games, although normally team practices will begin two to three weeks prior to the first game (except for U5 and U6).
+The regular season is ten games, although normally team practices will begin two to three weeks prior to the first game (except for U6).

-U5 does not have practices.
 U6 practices immediately before their games on Saturdays.
-Typically U7 and U8 will have one weekday practice of about an hour.
+Typically U8 will have one weekday practice of about an hour.
 Starting in the U10 or U12 divisions this will go up to two, and the practices get longer as the players get older as well.

 Each coach sets their own practice schedule, usually with some input from the parents.
 Most coaches work full time (just like the rest of us!) so weekday practices tend to be as late as daylight allows, although that is not guaranteed.